uynitsuj/uynitsuj.github.io/_posts/2023-04-11-exciting-things-in-ai-and-robotics.md

 <br>
 <br>

-This post will be dedicated to recent developments in the fields of AI and Robotics that I feel are worth highlighting.
+This post will be dedicated to recent developments in the fields of AI and intelligent robotics that I feel are worth highlighting.

 ## Do As I Can, Not As I Say: Grounding Language in Robotic Affordances
 (<a href="https://say-can.github.io/" target="_blank">Website</a>)<br>